 - Do you want one passive income stream or multiple?

-- How does your passive income strategy align with your broader financial plan?
+- How does your passive income strategy align with your broader financial roadmap?

 - What trade-offs will be necessary to start investing in passive income strategies today?